sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     Enter `Ask for an Order Tracking` for both the **Button Title** and **Postback** values.

     >We're going to leave it 'til here, using **see categories for sale** as the main intent for this exercise.
-However this is an example of how we can put more options for the user to select and interact with the chatbot.
+However this is an example of how you can put more options for the user to select and interact with the chatbot.

     !![Postback 3](postback_3.png)